Last updated on

 Buttercream Rainbow Tutorial: A step-by-step tutorial for creating the perfect buttercream rainbows.

-Okay, friends!
-I’ve got one more St. Patrick’s Day inspired cake for you to try out this weekend.
+So many rainbow cakes, so little time!
+This St. Patrick’s Day inspired cake is probably my favorite I’ve ever done and I’m so excited for you to try out.
 These darling rainbows are so easy to create and so fun to make.

 Here’s what you’ll need:

 - Two 12-inch piping bags (one for the rainbow colors and one for the white clouds)